-The doctor will use the ultrasound to look at how your baby's internal organs are
+The healthcare provider will use the ultrasound to look at how your baby's internal

-working.
-He or she can see how blood flows through various vessels.
+organs are working.
+The provider can see how blood flows through different vessels.

 - Fetal blood sampling.
-This is done by placing a needle through the mother's uterus and into a blood vessel
+This is done by placing a needle through your uterus and into one of your baby’s

 - Amniocentesis.
-This test Involves withdrawing some of the amniotic fluid around the fetus for testing.
+This test involves removing some of the amniotic fluid around your baby for testing.

 How is hydrops fetalis treated?

 Treatment of hydrops depends on the cause.
 During pregnancy, hydrops may be treatable